Registration (CPR) and health card

 Your CPR number is your personal identification number and is key to accessing a number of services in Denmark.

-- You are staying in Denmark for more than 3 months.
+- Plans on staying in Denmark for more than three months

 - A residence permit (this does not apply to Nordic citizens)

 Your health insurance card will be sent to you by post within 30 days.
 Please make sure to have your name on your mailbox.

 International Citizen Service South